shafy/world/README.md

 The simulation has been running for a long, long time (some estimates put it at 13.8 billion years).
 Of course, no one knows who wrote the original code.
 All we know is that they had a big fat party aptly called The Big Bang when they launched this thing.

 However, lately, we've been racking up some bugs and issues.
-For starts, there's this fundamental bug called Climate Change that has been getting worse over the last few decades.
-Most recently, some jabronis infected our code with a virus named Covid-19 that decraesed the quality of the simulation for a lot of people.
+For starters, there's this fundamental bug called Climate Change that has been getting worse over the last few decades.
+Most recently, some jabronis infected our code with a virus named Covid-19 that rendered the simulation unusable for a lot of people.

 To fix these issues, we need to rebuild the source code.
 Only then can we roll back some of the changes and continue with a different branch of the simulation.

 ## Contributing

-The best way to contriubute is to submit and discuss bugs that you encounter.
-If you want to help to rebuild the software that runs the world, feel free to pick an issue or a feature (from the feature list below) and submit a pull request.
+The best way to contribute is to submit and discuss bugs that you encounter.
+If you want to help to rebuild the software that runs the world, feel free to pick an issue or a feature (from list below) and submit a pull request.

 ## Running from source